itisusama-writer/152410/chapter-5.md

 Ayesha felt ice spread through her chest.
 "That's not fair.
 That's not—this is her body.
 Her life."

 "And now it's mine too."
 He leaned closer, and Ayesha instinctively leaned back.
 "Here's what's going to happen.
 You're going to keep your mouth shut.
 You're not going to tell anyone about our little... situation.
 Because if you do—" his smile widened, "—who do you think they'll believe?
-The girl who's been acting a bit strange after fainting, or the girl who attacked her cousin and left bruises on her face?"
+The girl who's been acting a bit strange after fainting, or the girl who attacked her sister and left bruises on her face?"

 "I didn't—"